 #3 It can be expensive to change your business address

 When you start a company, think carefully before you decide on your official registered address.
-Changing your company’s registered address requires a notary and for the new address to be filed with the government.
+Changing your company’s registered address will require a notary and may require you to re-file your formation documents, which is pricey.

 However, if you are changing your business address to a different city OR your formation documents do not include the ability to change the address, then you’ll need to re-file the formation documents.
 The cost to do this is about 2.000 kuna.

 Most Croatians use the address of a home they or their family owns.
 As an expat, since you may not own a home, many accountants will allow you to use their address for your company and accept mail on your behalf for a monthly fee.
 The likelihood that their business will move will be lower than the chances you will move.

 #4 You can’t claim everything as an expense